Consumer and Retail

 Cell-based meat is new to chefs and consumers.
 As it creates a new product category, Wildtype must educate key audiences on its new product’s benefits and also address stereotypes about lab-created food.
 The start-up’s founders wanted to develop a name and brand that would showcase its mission more effectively.

-Astro Studios, a strategy, product innovation and graphic design firm, was well-suited to develop the Wildtype brand because of the team’s passion for visual communication, sustainability and social media expertise.
+Our strategy, product innovation and graphic design expertise was instrumental in developing the Wildtype brand, bringing our passion for visual communication, sustainability and social media to the fore.

-The team spent significant time with the start-up’s leaders to understand their company, vision and desired brand.
+We spent significant time with the start-up’s leaders to understand their company, vision and desired brand.
 The phrase Wild Type, the start-up’s name, means a common strain in nature but is sometimes associated with mutation as it serves as the parent strain used for research and development.
-As a consequence, the Astro team undertook a naming exercise, developing storyboards with audience and market research and the company’s goals and roadmap.
-The Astro team presented three naming options to help the start-up humanize its brand and create a naming system for future products.
+As a consequence, we undertook a naming exercise, developing storyboards with audience and market research and the company’s goals and roadmap.
+We presented three naming options to help the start-up humanize its brand and create a naming system for future products.
 The start-up chose Wildtype to evoke positive consumer associations with the process of creating salmon.

-As the Astro team created branding concepts, they shared progress along the way with in-person check-ins and work sessions to make sure ideas aligned with the co-founders’ goals.
-The team created a concept board called “The Craftsman” with handcrafted illustrations that won them over.
+As we created branding concepts, we shared progress along the way with in-person check-ins and work sessions to make sure ideas aligned with the co-founders’ goals.
+We created a concept board called “The Craftsman” with handcrafted illustrations that won them over.
 The illustrations are designed to evoke the artisan nature of the food and the chefs that prepare it, while creating an organic, playful look that’s very consumer-friendly.
 The brand mark is a roe, which is what the Wildtype salmon is grown from.
-After finalizing the brand, Astro created a toolkit to demonstrate how the brand flexes across media, including the web, apps and social media.
+After finalising the brand, we created a toolkit to demonstrate how the brand flexes across media, including the web, apps and social media.

 We’re very excited to have this work out in the world!
-Astro Studies brought a unique set of capabilities to bear on our start-up’s branding needs and developed a brand that will resonate with key audiences as we take our product to market
+The team brought a unique set of capabilities to bear on our start-up’s branding needs and developed a brand that will resonate with key audiences as we take our product to market”